mike-burns/pgpa/README.md

 Sign up:

 1. Sign up using your email address.
-2. You shown a secret key for your TOTP.
+2. You are shown a secret key for your TOTP.
 Add this to your TOTP app (Authy, Google Authenticator, etc.).

 Sign in: